 Title VII just like FEHA makes it unlawful to retaliate against an employee for opposing or complaining of employment practices that discriminate based on religion or for filing a discrimination charge, testifying, or participating in any way in an investigation, proceeding, or litigation under Title VII.

 An aggrieved employee can either file his/her claim with the EEOC and ask that agency to pursue the claim for him/her, or hire a private attorney to represent him/her after filing of the claim.
 There are strict timelines as to when the claim needs to be filed in order to avoid having the claim denied for being untimely.
 Employees are encouraged to contact the attorneys at the Employment Law Team ™ or EEOC so as to protect their rights.
-Following is the link to EEOC which discusses the claim filing procedure: http://www.eeoc.gov/charge/overview_charge_filing.html.
+Following is the How to File a Charge of Employment Discrimination to EEOC which discusses the claim filing procedure.

 Among the major differences between Title VII and FEHA are: